Snapper is a tool for filesystem snapshot management.

-If you use YaST2 to install, update or remove packages and want to have snapper automatically create snapshots when you use this tool:
+If you use YaST2 to install, update or remove packages and want to have Snapper automatically take snapshots when you use this tool:

-If you use zypper to install, update or remove packages and want to have snapper automatically create snapshots when you use this tool:
+If you use Zypper to install, update or remove packages and want to have Snapper automatically take snapshots when you use this tool:

-If you want to have the ability for advanced btfs snapshot boot menu management:
+If you want to have the ability for advanced Btrfs snapshot boot menu management:

 WARNING: the above packages are not always installed by default.
 What gets installed depends on what choices you make during the openSUSE installation process.
 Make sure you have the appropriate (usually that means all) packages listed above installed before making changes to your system, otherwise you may be in for a surprise when snapper does not automatically create snapshots you thought it would.

 Snapper Basic Usage

 Snapper is not restricted to creating and managing snapshots automatically by configuration; you can also create snapshot pairs ("before and after") or single snapshots manually using either the command line tool or the YaST module.

 All Snapper operations are carried out for an existing configuration.
 You can only take snapshots of partitions or volumes for which a configuration exists.
 By default the system configuration (root) is used.
 If you want to create or manage snapshots for your own configuration you need to explicitly choose it.
 Use the Current Configuration drop-down box in YaST or specify the -c on the command line (snapper -c MYCONFIG COMMAND).

 List all snapshots for the default configuration (root)

 # snapper ls